Madzi/OPCL/Readme.txt

 History

+31 Jan 2012
+- Update compiler and linker to ETH PlugIn Oberon Release 2.5 (7.2.2009).

 23 Jan 2012, v0.3
 - Show line and column in errors messages (postpone errors also supported).
   Now you can use Syn Text Editor - http://sourceforge.net/projects/syn/